a-r-m-i-n/editorconfig-cli/docs/Contribute.md

 # Contribute

-Any contributions to EditorConfigCli are very welcome!
+Any contributions to EditorConfigCLI are very welcome!
 No matter if you report issues or contribute code.

 If you want to provide some code, here are some hints for you.